google/applied-machine-learning-intensive/v2/04_classification/09_convolutional_neural_networks/slides.md

 ![](res/conNN15.png)

 <!--
-If we are dealing with image data, small (and often insignificant) changes to the training data, can yield large (and often incorrect) changes to the learned parameters in the model.
+If we are dealing with image data, small and often insignificant changes to the training data can yield large and often incorrect changes to the learned parameters in the model.

 For example, consider a problem where you want to identify a cat in an image.
 If the cat is translated to a different part of the image, then the model will adjust different weights to recognize the cat.
 But the cat being on the left or right of an image isn't really a defining feature of a cat, right?
 We'd prefer to recognize things like ears, fur, etc.